 4. Searching/Screening (Exhaustive, transparent & repeatable searching for evidence/selecting studies)

 Includes searching multiple databases, grey literature/clinical trial registries and handsearching of the literature (performed by the subject matter expert).
-It is best practice to involve a librarian or an information specialist in creating the comprehensive search, translating the search for databases or grey literature, documenting the search and deduplicating the repeating references in a citation manager and writing the search methods for the review.
+Librarians are involved in creating the comprehensive search, translating the search for databases or grey literature, documenting the search and are often involved in deduplicating the repeating references in a citation manager and writing the search methods of the review.
 However, librarians are usually not involved in grey literature searching unless they are an expert in the subject matter.
 The review team member with the most subject matter expertise is the one who is best equipped to handsearch.
 The search stage may also include contacting other experts in the field to identify publications that have not been published yet.
 Systematic reviews include both published and unpublished literature to avoid a type of publication bias, called positive outcomes bias since positive outcomes are more likely to be published.
 Screening is done in two phases.
 The first phase is screening titles/abstracts (together) and the second phase is screening full texts.
-Screening is done independently by two reviewers, with a third reviewer serving as a tiebreaker.
+Screening is done independently by two reviewers, with a third reviewer sometimes serving as a tiebreaker.
+The process for resolving conflicts should be recorded.
+If conflicts were resolved by discussion, that should be reported.
 Reviewers should not move on to the full text screening phase until they have screened all of the titles and abstracts and each is a clear Yes or No without maybes remaining.
 Once they are ready to screen full texts, they must acquire and read all of the full texts and screen them based on the studies selection criteria.
 Only Yes’s are included in the review but all No’s must have a reason listed for exclusion.
 The new PRISMA 2020 requires reporting of study Near Misses too.
 Near misses are any studies that did not meet inclusion in the review but were very close to being included.
 Refer to the PRISMA 2020 http://www.prisma-statement.org/PRISMAStatement/ for more guidance on this stage.
-There are tools designed specifically to assist with the systematic review screening phase.
+There are tools designed specifically to assist with the systematic review screening phase such as Covidence or Rayyan.

 5. Managing & reporting